kritoke/darksimplicity/readme.md

 * disqus_shortname, put your shortname for your disqus account if you use it.

 ## Notable Features
-* Utilizes Sass and Susy for Generating the CSS and Grid.
-Includes the original SASS files so you can make modifications using the variables for easily changing colors used.
+* Utilizes PostCSS Plugins including Lost, Font Magician, and CSSNano for Generating the CSS and Grid.
+Includes the original gulp config and css files so you can make modifications using the variables for easily changing colors used.
 * Uses some Google fonts.
 * Minimalist look and feel.
 * Supports Google Analytics.